tonyjo/CarND/P2_CarND_Traffic_Sign_Classifier/Readme.md

 Take several pictures of traffic signs that you find on the web or around you (at least five), and run them through your classifier on your computer to produce example results.
 The classifier might not recognize some local signs but it could prove interesting nonetheless.

-You may find `signnames.csv` useful as it contains mappings from the class id (integer) to the actual sign name.

 ### Implementation

 Use the code cell (or multiple code cells, if necessary) to implement the first step of your project.
 Once you have completed your implementation and are satisfied with the results, be sure to thoroughly answer the questions that follow.